 • Shortcut: Grab a bag of frozen diced potatoes.

-• Store: Papas con chorizo will last in the fridge for up to one week.
+• Store: Papas con chorizo will last in the fridge for up to 5 days.

 • Nutrition does not include tortillas or toppings.